 The Company faces foreign exchange risk exposures arising from transactions denominated in foreign currencies.
 The Company's main foreign exchange risks arise with respect to the Canadian dollar and the Chilean Peso.
 Amerigo has elected not to actively manage this exposure at this time.
 Notwithstanding, Amerigo continuously monitors this exposure to determine if any mitigation strategies become necessary.
-Based on the balances as at December 31, 2023, a 1% increase (decrease) in the Chilean Peso/U.S. dollar or the Canadian dollar/U.S. dollar exchange rates on that day would have resulted in an increase or decrease of approximately \$0.3 million and \$nil on income and comprehensive income, respectively.
+Based on the balances as at December 31, 2024, a 1% increase (decrease) in the Chilean Peso/U.S. dollar or the Canadian dollar/U.S. dollar exchange rates on the Company's foreign currency denominated net assets on that day would have resulted in an increase or decrease of approximately \$0.5 million and \$nil on income and comprehensive income, respectively.